WWPowell-ga/WPFMultiImage/slnWPFMultiImage/WPFMultiImage/Documents/RoadmapBeta.md

 A. Wonder if .PCX could be added - read if not write perhaps
 [Used to work at ZSoft so it's one for my homies]
 B. International support [move all strings to a resource file - is that how it's done?]
-C. Save a 'scenario' [basically a lsit of loaded image files; dump the dictionary] - JSON?
+C. Save a 'scenario' [basically a list of loaded image files; dump the dictionary] - JSON?
 D. Reopen a 'scenario'
 E. Error hdling?????
 Probably doesn't need logging per se.
 F. Help system ... from user guide?